suzukiget/api-public/source/index.html.md

 ## Floating Point Values
 All floating point values in responses are encoded in `string` type to avoid loss of precision.

-## UUID String
-+ String
-+ e.g. "09619448-e48a-3bd7-3d49-3a4194f9020b"

 ## Authentication
-COBINHOOD uses JWT for APIs that require authentication.
-JWT header field name is `authorization`.
+COBINHOOD uses token for APIs that require authentication.
+Token header field name is `authorization`.
 The JWT can be generated and revoked on COBINHOOD exchange API console page.

 ## Successful API Response